Tom Raworth: Early life

 Beginning in the early 1960s, with the magazine called Outburst, Raworth started his professional publishing career, when he published a number of British and American poets including Ed Dorn, Allen Ginsberg, and LeRoi Jones.
 He also founded Matrix Press at this time, publishing small books by Dorn, David Ball, Piero Heliczer, and others.
 In 1965, while working as an operator at the international telephone exchange, Raworth and Barry Hall set up Goliard Press, which published, amongst others, Charles Olson's first British collection.
 These ventures into publishing made an important contribution to a new found British interest in the New American Poetry movement of the 1960s.

-He was considered "a particularly transatlantic writer, living in the US for several years in the seventies".
+Raworth was considered "a particularly transatlantic writer, living in the US for several years in the seventies" and is considered to be part of the Pop Art movement; in line with this, his poetry is sometimes, according to Ken Edwards, "punctuated by graphics" and in it there is a "transgression of the boundaries between the written word, the visual and the aural."
 Furthermore, Raworth's connection to American poetry through his work as an editor and publisher, established his American reputation in the U.S., often considered unequalled by any other British poet of that time period.